 Interestingly enough, Germany hosted one of the first European trade fairs focusing on hemp and cannabis.
 In 1995, the BioFach expo highlighted hemp as a source of organic raw materials.
 Given the many positive responses and numerous requests from producers, the organisation decided to devote an expo to the plant, namely CannaBusiness.
 A year later, the first edition took place at the Europahalle in Castrop-Rauxel.
 Here, cultivation experts, natural growers and suppliers of production products met, and Sensi Seeds was there too.

 Participation in trade fairs remains very important to Sensi Seeds.
 It is an ideal opportunity to meet cannabis enthusiasts from other countries, as well as our fans.
-Click here for an overview of trade fairs in which Sensi Seeds is participating in 2015.
 We hope to see you there!

 Sensi Seeds establishes a wholesale department

 Cannabis has grown in popularity across the whole of Europe in recent decades, particularly in South European countries like Spain and Portugal.
 As a result, the number of cannabis seed retail outlets has also increased, as well as a growing demand for Sensi Seeds products.